 Sean has been in the industry of gardening and landscaping since 2006.
 He is also a certified arborist that specializes in plant health.

 Winter weather brings harsh conditions to trees, especially new ones.
 Mature trees can usually handle winter conditions, however, due to years of growing resistances or existent genetic cold hardiness.
-The key to winter protection of young trees is preventative measures and selecting varieties that are cold hardy.
+The key to protecting young trees from winter conditions is using preventative measures and selecting varieties that are cold hardy.

-Conditions like frost cracking, sun scalding, evergreen discoloration, winter die-back, and frost heaving can cause very damaging effects on young trees.
+Conditions like frost cracking, sun scalding, evergreen discoloration, winter die-back, and frost heaving can be very damaging to young trees.
 Ice, snow, and salt are also very detrimental to young trees.
 Preventing such injuries ensures that young trees will mature and grow for many years while providing aesthetic enjoyment.

 What Is Frost Crack?

-Fluctuating winter temperatures are the most apt to produce frost cracks within trees.
-Damaged bark and wood does not contract the same way that healthy tissue does.
+Fluctuating winter temperatures are the aptest to produce frost cracks within trees.
+Damaged bark and wood do not contract the same way that healthy tissue does.
 Sun heats the bark and the crack occurs when temperatures remain very cold or plummet.
 Sunny days with clear skies and cold temperatures are ideal conditions for frost cracking.

 A loud cracking sound can sometimes be heard when the bark can no longer withstand the contraction of cold temperatures.